stuart-synsent/eq_lookup/README.md

 This is just to help me figure out if stuff is worth killing.

-If you want that to know resist etc you can do that yourself from the json.
+If you want to know resist etc you can do that yourself from the json.

 Numbers are from: